datacamp/misc-courses-HarvardX-IDS-Mod-1/chapter1.md

 ## Using variables

 What is the sum of the first $n$ positive integers?
-There is a formula that tells us that it is $n(n+1)/2$.
+We can use the formula $n(n+1)/2$ to quickly compute this quantity.

 *** =instructions

-Define 'n=100' and then use R to compute the sum of 1 through 100 using the given formula.
-What is the sum?
+Define 'n=100' and then use R to compute the sum of 1 through 100 using the given formula.What is the sum?

 *** =hint